yomnahisham/prsn-portfolio/README.md

 ## Deployment

-The site can be deployed to GitHub Pages with these steps:
+The site is automatically deployed to GitHub Pages using GitHub Actions.

-1. Push your code to a GitHub repository
-2. Go to repository Settings > Pages
-3. Select main branch as source
-4. Save and your site will be published
+Last deployment: 2024-04-26 17:30 UTC

 ## License